 Celso Villegas: sociology of development, comparative and historical methods, social change, class formation, political regimes, Southeast Asia and Latin America

-Your proposal should be submitted by April 1 of the junior year.
+Your proposal should be submitted by the end of the first week of April of the junior year.
 Students who are planning to study abroad during their junior year and who expect to pursue honors based on independent study conducted in that context are strongly encouraged to discuss their plans with a relevant member of the faculty prior to their departure.

 First and foremost, the proposal should clearly define the research question.
 Second, it should describe the method of data collection, historical research, and/or theoretical examination.
 Ideally, an explicit theoretical orientation will guide your analysis.
 Third, the proposal should include an initial bibliography demonstrating a literature adequate for dealing with the issue at hand.
 We are not looking for a tome; two or three pages of text should be sufficient in most instances.